Azure/azure-migrate-export/README.md

 ### General Troubleshooting
 For any other PowerShell module related error, or if the above errors were not resolved by following the steps mentioned below them, please try this general Troubleshooting method:
-  a.
-Please ensure that the Version and Execution Policy prerequisites are met.
+1. Please ensure that the Version and Execution Policy prerequisites are met.
-  b.
-Install PowerShell v7 using the appropriate msi installer package following the link - [Installing PowerShell on Windows - PowerShell | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#installing-the-msi-package)
+2. Install PowerShell v7 using the appropriate msi installer package following the link - [Installing PowerShell on Windows - PowerShell | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#installing-the-msi-package)
-  c.
-Once the installation is complete launch PowerShell 7 terminal with Administrator privileges.
+3. Once the installation is complete launch PowerShell 7 terminal with Administrator privileges.
-  d.
-Once PowerShell 7 terminal is started, please run the commands to set Execution Policy and install Az PowerShell module mentioned above.
+4. Once PowerShell 7 terminal is started, please run the commands to set Execution Policy and install Az PowerShell module mentioned above.
-  e.
-Once the installation is completed, please run the commands to verify proper installation of PowerShell modules.
+5. Once the installation is completed, please run the commands to verify proper installation of PowerShell modules.
-  f.
-Once it is verified that the commands are working as desired and the proper output is displayed on the PowerShell terminal, we need to add the path to the directory of these modules to PSModulePath environment variable.
+6. Once it is verified that the commands are working as desired and the proper output is displayed on the PowerShell terminal, we need to add the path to the directory of these modules to PSModulePath environment variable.
 This can be achieved by following the steps below:
-        I.	Run the command –> Get-Module -ListAvailable ‘Az.*’ on PowerShell 7 terminal.
+   1. Run the command –> Get-Module -ListAvailable ‘Az.*’ on PowerShell 7 terminal.
 At the top of the output of the command, we see the directory to which these modules are referring to.
-        II.
-Copy the path of the directory as it is and close the PowerShell terminal.
+   2. Copy the path of the directory as it is and close the PowerShell terminal.
-        III.
-Go the ‘Edit System Environment Variables’ from the start menu.
+   3. Go the ‘Edit System Environment Variables’ from the start menu.
-        IV.
-Click on ‘Environment Variables’
+   4. Click on ‘Environment Variables’
-        V.	Search for the variable ‘PSModulePath’ in System Variables.
+   5. Search for the variable ‘PSModulePath’ in System Variables.
-        VI.
-Double-Click on ‘PSModulePath’ variable, a dialog will open which contains all the paths assigned to that variable.
+   6. Double-Click on ‘PSModulePath’ variable, a dialog will open which contains all the paths assigned to that variable.
-        VII.
-Click on New and paste the path to the directory copied above.
+   7. Click on New and paste the path to the directory copied above.
-        VIII.
-Select the newly added path and click on ‘Move Up’ to increase its Priority.
+   8. Select the newly added path and click on ‘Move Up’ to increase its Priority.
-        IX.
-Click on ‘Ok’ where the path was added for the changes to take effect.
+   9. Click on ‘Ok’ where the path was added for the changes to take effect.
-        X.	Click on ‘Ok’ again on the dialog with all the System Variables.
+   10. Click on ‘Ok’ again on the dialog with all the System Variables.
-        XI.
-Click on ‘Ok’ again for closing the ‘Edit System Environment Variables’ dialog and for changes to take effect.
+   11. Click on ‘Ok’ again for closing the ‘Edit System Environment Variables’ dialog and for changes to take effect.
-        XII.
-Now, run the older PowerShell terminal and run the commands to verify proper installation.
+   12. Now, run the older PowerShell terminal and run the commands to verify proper installation.

 ## Run following commands on PowerShell to test proper installation
 Run the following commands in the order specified, these are the commands run by the scripts to connect to Azure Portal API and can help verify proper installation of Az PowerShell module.